Chain of Summaries: Summarization Through Iterative Questioning: Introduction

 Large language models (LLMs) are given increasing autonomy to navigate and process information on the Web (e.g., Search and Deep Research functionalities in commercial systems).
 However, most of the web content is not easy to digest for LLMs and challenges their context size, leading to necessary compromises in performance and potential instabilities.
 It has been proposed to make the content on the web more accessible to LLMs by running parallel versions of the website in an LLM-friendly markdown format~\cite{howard2024llmstxt}.
 But how can we turn the plethora of existing content on the Web into information-dense chunks of plain text that capture the essence of the original content along various, potentially unpredictable, aspects?

-Here, we look at this problem from the angle of summarization -- in the sense of making information better available for LLMs to consume.
+Here, we look at this problem from the angle of summarization in the sense of making information better available for LLMs to consume.
 Concretely, if we had a robust summarization method that captured the essence of the content in various aspects, we could hope that a variety of future questions could be answered just based on the summary.
 If questions come up that cannot be answered from the summary, the full website could be consulted, and the summary could be revised accordingly for future requests.
-This way, the plain-text summary would effectively act as a cache for websites, which can be implemented both server-side (e.g., website maintainers) and client-side (e.g., Deep Research systems) and can be subject to human oversight as needed.
-The key idea of this paper is to simulate this process through an instantiation of Hegel's dialectical method~\cite{sep-hegel-dialectics} with LLMs.
-We hypothesize that an initial summary draft (the thesis in Hegel's terms) can be iteratively refined based on its capability to answer synthetically generated questions (the antithesis), ultimately crystallizing a general-purpose summary (synthesis) that facilitates answering as many unseen future questions as possible (cache hit, in the analogy).
-Representation of the summary must be in natural language for two reasons.
-First, it ensures human verifiability; website maintainers must be able to easily read and validate the information that LLM agents will consume, preventing the spread of inaccurate or outdated content.
-Second, a plain-text format is model-agnostic, creating a universal and durable representation that any LLM agent can use, in contrast to model-specific formats like dense embeddings.
+This way, the plain-text summary would effectively act as a cache for websites, which can be implemented both server-side (e.g., website maintainers) and client-side (e.g., Agentic systems) and can be subject to human oversight as needed.

+The key idea of this paper is to frame this process through the lens of Hegel's dialectical method~\cite{sep-hegel-dialectics} and implement the procedure with multiple LLM calls.
+Our main hypothesis is that an initial summary draft (the thesis in Hegel's terms) can be iteratively refined based on its capability to answer synthetically generated questions (the antithesis), creating a general-purpose summary (synthesis) that facilitates answering as many unseen future questions as possible -- thereby, maximizing the number of cache hits.
 We denote this procedure as the Chain of Summaries (CoS; Figure~\ref{fig:chain-of-summaries}).

+Representing the summary in natural language has two key advantages: First, it ensures human verifiability; website maintainers must be able to easily read and validate the information that LLM agents will consume, preventing the spread of inaccurate or outdated content.
+Second, a plain-text format is model-agnostic, creating a universal and durable representation that any LLM agent can use, in contrast to model-specific formats like dense embeddings from language models that are often used for retrieval-augmented generation~\cite{lewis2020retrieval}.

+To test the effectiveness of our Chain of Summaries approach, we focus our experiments on question-answering datasets.
+This is because considering a question-answering task enables us to take questions from the dataset that we can run against the summary of the content for evaluation.
+This further allows us to compare how helpful synthetically generated questions are compared to questions taken from the training split of these datasets (human-crafted).